uoregon-libraries/headlamp/README.md

 - The inventory files are at `*/INVENTORY/*.csv`; e.g., from the dark archive root, you might have `foo/INVENTORY/archive.csv`
 - A file defined in that inventory is `2017-12-08/baz/srs/FILES/blah.tiff`
-- The path format (`ARCHIVE_PATH_FORMAT` in your settings file) is `ignore/date/ignore/project`
+- The path format (`ARCHIVE_PATH_FORMAT` in your settings file) is `ignore/date/ignore/category`

 Then the following are true:

 - The inventory file's full path is `/path/to/archive/foo/INVENTORY/archive.csv`
 - The file's full path is `/path/to/archive/foo/2017-12-08/bar/srs/FILES/blah.tiff`
 - The file's archive date is December 8th, 2017
-- The file lives under the project "srs"
+- The file lives under the category "srs"
 - The path elements "foo" and "bar" are ignored
-- The user, via the web discovery tool, would find this file under the "srs" project at `FILES/blah.tiff`
+- The user, via the web discovery tool, would find this file under the "srs" category at `FILES/blah.tiff`